MENU

 • Component work station with blade cooling fixture (on right)

-• Steel test frame and aluminum test stand.
+• Steel test frame and aluminum test stand

-• Ircon Modline 3 pyrometer, operating at 7.92µ from 200 to 1800° C.
+• Ircon Modline 3one-color pyrometer, operating at 7.92µ from 200 to 1800°C

-• Brooks Mass Flow precision, computer controlled air valve operating at 225 PSI up to 2500 liters per
+• Brooks Mass Flow precision, computer controlled air valve operating at 225 PSI up to 2500 liters per minute flow rate

-• High resolution Ethernet camera to monitor the test sample.
+• High resolution Ethernet camera to monitor the test sample

 LabVIEW Software